Introducing East Timor

 East Timor © Nick Hobgood

 Charming, beautiful and off the beaten track, East Timor is the perfect setting for unforgettable adventures.
 Its beaches, forests, coral reefs and colonial towns are beyond enchanting.

 Colonised by Portugal in the 18th century, East Timor declared independence in 1975, only to be invaded and occupied by Indonesia nine days later.
 The country's road to sovereignty has indeed been a bumpy ride.

-Today, its tourism infrastructure is not highly developed.
-That said, East Timor is maturing as a destination, and visitors can look forward to hiking through jungles, diving hardly touched reefs, and exploring misty mountain villages.
+Today, its tourism infrastructure is not highly developed, though East Timor is maturing as a destination.
+Visitors can look forward to hiking through jungles, diving hardly touched reefs, and exploring misty mountain villages.

 Become our East Timor Travel Expert

 We are looking for contributors for our East Timor travel guide.
 If you are a local, a regular traveller to East Timor or a travel professional with time to contribute and answer occasional forum questions, please contact us.